Zhelus/fwdx/backend/README.md

 # FWDX-BioBlade

 ### To debug the backend
-1) Run the following command from the /backend folder to run the flask server and enable hot-reloading:
+1) Run the following command from the /backend folder to start the flask server and enable hot-reloading:

 ```
 flask run --debug